Moshiasri/Elrond/README.md

  9. Vehicle Large - large vehicle (e.g. lorry, truck,bus), logistics vehicle
  10. Vehicle Small - small vehicle (car, van), motorbike

 Every object class is described in the form of Polygons and MultiPolygons, which are simply a list of polygons.
-Two different formats for these shapes are available: GeoJson and WKT.
+There are two different formats for these shapes: GeoJson and WKT.
 These are both open source formats for geo-spatial shapes.

-Submission has to be in the WKT format.
+The submission has to be in the WKT format.

+Geo Coordinates

+In this provided dataset, we create a set of geo-coordinates that are in the range of x = [0,1] and y = [-1,0].
+These coordinates are transformed such that we can obscure the location of where the satellite images are taken from.
+The images are from the same region on Earth.

+To utilize these images, the grid coordinates are provided of each image so we know how to scale them and align them with the images in pixels.
+We need the Xmax and Ymin for each image to do the scaling (provided in our grid_sizes.csv) Please refer to this [tutorial](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/details/data-processing-tutorial) on how to programmatically view the images.